 Other research has shown that St. John's wort can interact unfavorably with other drugs.
-On February 10, 2000, the FDA issued a Public Health Advisory stating that the herb appears to interfere with certain drugs used to treat heart disease, depression, seizures, certain cancers, and organ transplant rejection.
+The herb interferes with certain drugs used to treat heart disease, depression, seizures, certain cancers, and organ transplant rejection.
 Because of these potential interactions, older adults should always consult with their doctors before taking any herbal supplement.

 Another product sold as a dietary supplement, S-adenosyl methionine (SAMe), has shown promise in controlled trials as helpful when added to an SSRI antidepressant that is only partially effective.